Alternative Water Sources: Supply-Side Solutions for Green Buildings

-According to the WateReuse Association, the primary national organization promoting reclaimed water use, there are currently about 1,600 reclaimed water projects in 25 states around the country.
 Irrigation remains the largest use of reclaimed water in the U.S., according to James Crook, Ph.D., P.E., a water reuse expert in Boston.
 The earliest systems provided mostly agricultural water, but urban irrigation for parks, playgrounds, and lawns has been growing rapidly.
 Cooling is the next major use—for power plants, industrial processes, and makeup water for cooling towers.
 Use for toilet and urinal flushing in commercial buildings is less common but quickly gaining popularity, especially in the green building community.
 In many places where reclaimed water is used, its piping is painted purple to distinguish it as nonpotable.

 Some regions of California now mandate that commercial buildings be dual-plumbed so that they can use reclaimed water (referred to as “recycled water” in California) for toilet and urinal flushing.
 In the Irvine Ranch Water District south of Los Angeles, for example, all buildings seven stories or taller are required to include dual plumbing for reclaimed water use.

 Indirect potable water reuse can also occur through aquifer storage.
-A large indirect potable water reuse system just went online in Orange County, California.
+A large indirect potable water reuse system is used in Orange County, California.
 Each day 70 million gallons (260 million l) of highly treated wastewater are injected into an underground aquifer, from which drinking water is withdrawn for 2.3 million Californians in 20 cities.
 In EPA parlance, this is “groundwater recharge for indirect potable reuse,” and, because there is dilution as well as physical separation of wastewater delivery and drinking-water withdraw, it is more acceptable to the public than direct potable water reuse.